(Updated April 6, 2026)

 Garagiola, best known as a broadcaster and humorist, was a 20-year-old rookie catcher for the Cardinals in 1946.
-He joined the Cardinals in May after completing service with the Army in the Phillipines.
+He joined the Cardinals in May after completing service with the Army in the Philippines.
 He hit .237 in 74 regular-season games for a St. Louis team that won the National League pennant.

 His RBI-single to center in the third scored Stan Musial.
 He singled again in the fifth.
 In the seventh, Garagiola drove a double to left, scoring Enos Slaughter.
 In the ninth, Slaughter scored again on a Garagiola single to right.

-The 1946 World Series, won by the Cardinals in seven games, would be Garagiola’s only postseason appearance.
+The 1946 World Series, won by the Cardinals in seven games, was Garagiola’s only World Series appearance.
 He hit .316 (6-for-19) in five games, and did almost all of his damage at Fenway Park.
 Garagiola hit .417 at Boston in that Series (5-for-12) and .143 (1-for-7) at St. Louis.

 In its recap of the 1946 World Series, The Sporting News wrote that St. Louis native Garagiola “was extremely popular with fellow players who frequently were his guests at spaghetti dinners cooked by Mom.”